 Scroll to the bottom of the page to fill out your Financial Pledge Form!

 There are multiple ways to donate.
 If you have any questions about this process, please do not hesitate to call the church office at 731.422.1591.

-• Bill Pay: Online bill pay through your local bank is a service that sends money out of your bank account to whomever you wish.
+- Bill Pay: Online bill pay through your local Financial Institution is a service that sends money out of your bank account to whomever you wish.
 In most cases, these online bill pay services will print a check and mail it to the recipient.
-To set up this type of online bill pay you should be able to set up a new payee in the name of First Presbyterian Church.
+To set up this type of online bill pay, you should be able to set up a new payee in the name of First Presbyterian Church.
 Enter the address 1573 N. Highland Ave.
 Jackson, TN 38301.
 Each time you want to pay you will just enter the amount of the donation and you’re done.
 The bank will print and mail a check that will pull money from your account.
-It can also usually be set up where it can be paid on a reoccurring basis of your choice.
+It can also usually be set up where it can be paid on a recurring basis of your choice.
 Please contact your local bank for additional assistance needed.

-• Direct Deposit / Auto Bank Draft: Many banks offer automatic bank draft services to make it easy to donate.
+- Auto Bank Draft: Many financial institutions offer automatic bank draft services to make it easy to donate.
 First Presbyterian Church also provides bank drafts for your convenience.
 Direct deposits can be set up weekly, monthly, or for a one-time transfer.
 Return the signed document to the church office.